ABagram/academic-checklist-google-sheets/README.md

 #### Course Code [MANUAL]
 - Description: Course code taken during academic period (`Column B`).
-- Purpose: Values in `column C` will be used as the search key when updating the curriculum checklist.
+- Purpose: Values in `Column C` will be used as the search key when updating the curriculum checklist.
 > [!IMPORTANT]
 > Please ensure that the course code matches its corresponding course code in `'Curriculum Checklist'!B:B`.
 Update the **Course Code** in both `Curriculum Checklist` and `Academic Dashboard` for equivalent course codes.
 - Range: `C9:C`
 - Setup:
   1.
 Setup:
-1. Manually enter the course code taken during the academic period (as stated in `column B`).
+1. Manually enter the course code taken during the academic period (as stated in `Column B`).

 #### Course Title [AUTOMATIC]
 - Description: